murarisumit/murarisumit.github.io/_posts/2018-08-10-do-not-be-the-donkey.markdown

 ---
 layout: post
-title: "Do Not Be the Dockey"
+title: "Do Not Be the Donkey"
 date: 2018-08-10T22:16:00+00:00
 tags:
  - self-note